Pelvic Prolapse Do’s and Don’ts: A Guide to Better Pelvic Health

 Understanding prolapse is essential, especially since it can affect many aspects of your health and daily life.

 Prolapse occurs when pelvic organs, such as the bladder, uterus, or rectum, descend or protrude into the vaginal canal due to weakened pelvic floor muscles.
 This can lead to discomfort, urinary issues, or changes in bowel habits.
-You might experience symptoms like pressure, bulging, or incontinence.
+Symptoms may include pressure, bulging, or incontinence.

 Prolapse can result from factors like childbirth, aging, or hormonal changes.
-Knowing the types of prolapse—anterior, posterior, or uterine—can help you recognize your situation better.
+Knowing the types of prolapse, which include anterior (bladder), posterior (rectum), or uterine, can help you recognize your situation more clearly.
+Early awareness helps you seek appropriate support and treatment when needed.

 Do: Seek Professional Guidance